How To Automate Google Search With Python

 This tutorial will learn how to perform Google searches using Python.
 Both Python libraries mentioned here will let you fetch first n search results from Google.
 I liked the google Python package a bit more as it lets you specify pause time and fetch search results from different TLDs of Google.

-Please feel free to play with the code yourself and extend its functionality by applying data analysis and visualization concepts.
-If you would like to work on this project together, connect with me on LinkedIn or email.
+Please feel free to play with the code and extend its functionality by applying data analysis and visualization concepts.
+If you want to work on this project, connect with me on LinkedIn or email.

 Other Python resources you should check: